Clicky

 Can Dogs Eat Poppy Seeds?

 Poppy seeds may be packed with vitamins and minerals, but that doesn’t mean they’re safe for dogs to eat.
-Read on to find out why you shouldn’t let your pup eat poppy seeds.
+Read on to discover why you shouldn’t let your dog eat poppy seeds.

-These are different to the opium poppy (Papaver somniferum), which contains higher quantities of opiates.
-The seeds from this poppy are commonly found on bagels, muffins, and burger buns, and they’re rich in vitamins and minerals.
+There are many types of poppy, but the opium poppy (Papaver somniferum) contains higher concentrations of opiates than other varieties.
+The seeds from this poppy are commonly found on bagels, muffins, and burger buns, as they are rich in vitamins and minerals.

-While the seeds don’t naturally contain high quantities of opiates, they are often contaminated in the harvesting process.
-Even small quantities of opiates can cause serious symptoms in dogs, so you should never feed them poppy seeds.
+Even small quantities of opiates can cause severe symptoms in dogs, so you should never feed your pet poppy seeds.

 Are Poppy Seeds Bad or Poisonous for Dogs?

-The short answer is that poppy seeds are toxic to dogs, and eating them can lead to a variety of dangerous symptoms.
-If your dog has eaten poppy seeds, you should contact a vet immediately.
+The short answer is that poppy seeds are toxic to dogs, and eating them can lead to various symptoms.
+If your dog has eaten poppy seeds, contact a vet immediately.

 Edible poppy seeds often come from the opium poppy, which contains the highest concentration of opiates.
 Although poppy seeds contain low levels of opiates compared to other parts of the plant, studies show they can still be problematic.
 This is due to the potential for contamination during the harvesting process.